varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 It is also possible to configure varnishd for "reverse mode", using the '-M' argument.
-In that case varnishd will attempt to open a TCP connection to the specified address, and initiate a CLI connection to your central varnish management facility.
+In that case varnishd will attempt to open a TCP connection to the specified address, and initiate a CLI connection to your central Varnish management facility.

 The connection is also in this case without secrecy, but the remote end must still satisfy -S/PSK authentication.

 Finally, if you run varnishd with the '-d' option, you get a CLI